HugoGresse/pts-to-asc/README.md

 # Convert .pts file to .asc or .ascii file

-It use node streams to be able to manage BIG file.
+It use Node streams to manage BIG file.
-Useful to convert a file from ArcGIS pts to a point and use it in MeshLab for example.
+Useful to convert a file from ArcGIS .pts to a point/.asc file and use it in MeshLab for example.

 **Input:**